terminalnode/scripts/general/README.md

 ## Shell script
 Scripts written in shell script.

-* `scalevid` is a tool for using ffmpeg to scale videos.
+* `scalevid` is a tool for using ffmpeg to scale videos
 * `transadd` is a tool for adding torrent files to [transmission](https://transmissionbt.com/) using `transmission-remote`.
+* `open-repo` is a tool for finding and opening git repositories

 ## Python